You’ve amassed your books, notes, and stationery, sat down at your desk. It’s time to focus on your studies and …

 Use these study hacks because they work.
 You just need to figure out which ones work best for you.

 One final thing.
 You can actually build your attention span like a muscle.
 With the right training and regular exercise, you can end up with Bruce Lee-level focus and concentration long beyond your current study goals.

-Now, you’re prepared.
-You have everything you need to sock that exam into the stratosphere right there in your … SQUIRREL!
+You have everything you need to smash that exam into the bleachers right there in your he—SQUIRREL!